-Micron shares (MU) fell 33 cents, or 3.9 percent, to $8.10 at the close in New York trading.
+Micron shares (MU:US) fell 33 cents, or 3.9 percent, to $8.10 at the close in New York trading.
 The stock has climbed 29 percent this year.

 The picture may improve if the bankruptcy of Japan’s Elpida Memory Inc. reduces industry output, according toAlex Gauna, an analyst at JMP Securities LLC in San Francisco.

 Two of Micron’s rivals in memory chips said they are considering bids for Elpida assets.
 South Korea’s Hynix Semiconductor Inc., the second biggest producer of computer memory behind Samsung Electronics Co., submitted an initial proposal for Elpida, according to a regulatory filing.

 Toshiba Corp. is also considering a bid, a senior executive for the Tokyo-based company said yesterday, asking not to be identified because the discussions are private.

 The settlement with Oracle couldn’t be independently confirmed in federal court in Oakland, California.

 Deborah Hellinger, a spokeswoman for Redwood City, California-based Oracle, declined to comment, as did Micron’s Daniel Francisco.

 Oracle, the largest maker of database software, acquired Sun for $7.4 billion in January 2010, vaulting the company into the computer-hardware business.

 Oracle’s hardware sales missed analysts’ projections last quarter as the company sacrificed volume for higher-margin products.
 Oracle has been emphasizing sales of large systems for data processing, at the expense of Sun’s less expensive gear.